 Building your quads is going to take a bit more effort than just a throwing in a few sets of squats on your leg day.
-Your quad, or your rectus femoris is a large muscle that takes time, effort, and dedication to build and develop more muscle mass.
-But with the right quad exercises and training program, you can start growing those legs in no time.
+Your quad, or your rectus femoris, is a large muscle that takes time, effort, and dedication to build and develop more muscle mass.
+But with the best quad exercises and training program, you can start building mass on those legs in no time.

 How To Build Bigger Quads

 Several critical factors play into developing and building bigger quads, such as genetics, nutrition plan, training program, and supplementation.

 If you want thick strong quads, then you’re going to need a combination of resistance training and cardio.
 Resistance training or more commonly referred to as lifting weights, is going to build more muscle through a process called muscle hypertrophy.

 The body has an amazing ability to adapt to its environment.
 Applying repeated stress and trauma to your muscle tissue through lifting weights, indicates and signals a need to build more muscle and strength to accommodate heavier loads, more workout volume, and increased workout intensity to protect itself from future stress.
 Muscle hypertrophy refers to an increase in the size of muscle cells and total muscle mass from physical stress.
 Hypertrophy is often achieved with resistance training and progressive overload (increasing the amount of weight lifted overtime) to breakdown and rebuild muscle tissue, resulting in more total muscle mass and bigger gains.